 Legal standing in front of international courts and tribunals is still limited for non-state actors.
 Moreover, international benches tend to lack diversity, in terms of gender, race, national and cultural backgrounds, and class.
 International adjudication can also emphasise the inequalities between states and, thus, impact actual participation in judicial proceedings.
-This agora addresses the many facets of international adjudication, its inclusiveness or lack thereof.
+This agora addresses the many facets of international adjudication and its inclusiveness or lack thereof.

 Chair: T. Pasipanodya (Foley Hoag LLP)

-- B. Menezes Queiroz & M. Vicente (Universidade Católica Portuguesa): Are women ‘offside’?Achieving Gender Parity in Sports Dispute Settlement
+- B. Menezes Queiroz & M. Vicente (Universidade Católica Portuguesa): Are Women ‘offside’?Achieving Gender Parity in Sports Dispute Settlement

 - C. Espaliu Berdud (Universidad Antonio de Nebrija): Ex-clusiveness in International Adjudication: The Legitimacy of Permanent Members of the Security Council at the Bench of the International Court of Justice?